Vertex Cuts: Introduction

 \section{Introduction}

 A connected simple graph $X=(VX,EX)$ is said to be $n$-\emph{connected} if for every pair $u, v$ of distinct vertices there are $n$ paths joining $u$ to $v$ such that every vertex in $VX\setminus\{u,v\}$ lies on at most one of the paths.

-If $X$ is not $2$-connected then it has \emph{cut-points}, i.e. vertices whose removal disconnects the graph.
-If this happens, and $X$ has no disconnecting edges, then $X$ decomposes into a collection of maximal $2$-connected subgraphs and edges which connect two cut-points.
-Any two such so-called ``$2$-blocks'' intersect in at most one vertex and this vertex will be a cut-point.
-Every edge of $X$ lies in exactly one $2$-block.
-Associated with this decomposition is a \emph {structure tree} $T$ in which $VT = \cb\cup\cs$, where $\cs$ is the set of cut-points, $\cb$ is the set of $2$-blocks and there is an edge joining $b \in\cb$ with $s\in\cs$ if and only if $s\in b$.
-If $G$ is a group of automorphisms of $X$, then there is an induced action of $G$ on $T$.
-If $X$ is a finite graph then $T$ will be a finite tree and any action on a finite tree is trivial, i.e. there is a vertex or an edge which is fixed by $G$.
+\begin{exam} If $X$ is not $2$-connected then it has \emph{cut-points}, i.e.\ vertices whose removal disconnects the graph.
+If this happens, then $X$ decomposes into a collection of so-called \emph{blocks}.
+These are either maximal $2$-connected induced subgraphs or disconnecting edges (edges such that if they are removed then the graph becomes disconnected).
+Any two such blocks are either disjoint or they intersect in a cut-point.
+Every edge of $X$ lies in exactly one block.
+Associated with this decomposition is a tree $T=(VT,ET)$ in which $VT = \cb\cup\cs$, where $\cs$ is the set of cut-points, $\cb$ is the set of blocks and there is an edge in $ET$ joining $b \in\cb$ with $s\in\cs$ if and only if $s\in b$.
+If $G$ is a group of automorphisms of $X$ then there is an induced action of $G$ on $T$.
+Because of this property we call $T$ a \emph{structure tree}.
+If $X$ is a finite graph then $T$ will be a finite tree and any action on a finite tree is trivial, i.e.\ there is a vertex or an edge which is fixed by $G$.
 This is illustrated in Figure~\ref{fig:1block}.
 The number next to a vertex of $T$ indicates the order of the subgroup of the automorphism group fixing that vertex.
-Note the $2$-colouring of $T$, in which white vertices are cut points and black vertices are blocks.
+Note the $2$-colouring of $T$, in which white vertices are cut points and black vertices are blocks. \end{exam}